Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 Different data use cases call for different AGE mitigation approaches.
-Since most existing tools are primarily designed for within-batch applications, and current workarounds are often suboptimal, it would be great to have a tool designed specifically for AGE-bias removal in DE analysis.
+Since most existing tools are primarily designed for within-batch applications, and current workarounds are often suboptimal, it would be great to have a tool designed specifically for removing AGE-biases in cross-batch DE analysis.

 ## Acknowledgements